 Perhaps you’ve come across one of the black squirrels of NYC and wondered where those mutant animals may have come from.
-We’re here to answer your questions, like are black squirrels more aggressive or meaner than normal ones?
+We’re here to answer your questions, like are black squirrels more aggressive or meaner than normal ones as the urban legend goes?
 We’ll also provide some black squirrel facts, like how did they become black?
 Do they exist outside of New York City?

 Squirrels in general are a fixture in New York City, but we’re accustomed to seeing ones with light brown or greyish fur, known as the Eastern Gray squirrel.
 But the black squirrels are present in all the five boroughs and tend to collect in higher frequency in certain areas where an “island effect” can be created within the urban fabric, like in City Hall Park.
 You can also find them in larger groups on literal islands, like Roosevelt Island.
 We’ve also spotted them on Staten Island, on the property of the Alice Austen House.
 Normally, black squirrels are found in populations at a rate of about 1 in 10,000.

 The darker color of the black squirrel is due to a recessive gene that causes abnormal pigmentation.
 This gene doesn’t usually appear in large populations, so the squirrels tend to be found in areas where the population stays relatively contained.
 As a curator of the Bronx Zoo told the New York Times in 2001″, ”We’ve created little islands, and Riverside Park is sort of an island, with squirrels living on it.
 You have populations of related squirrels — smaller populations, so there is a greater chance of uncommon characteristics reoccurring.”

 One theory for the presence of the recessive gene is that black fur may keep squirrels warmer.
 Another theory suggests that the black squirrel was previously the more predominant one, favored because it could camouflage better in forested areas.
 With the urbanization of New York City, the gray squirrel found it easier to blend in.